dtoma/order-book/README.md

 $> python -m http.server
 ```

+## Benchmarks

+Some simple benchmarks are included for basic scenarios.

 ## Project organization

 The order book is implemented as a library.
 The main executable and the test suite link against this library.